dkedar7/fast_dash/README.md

 ## Credits

-Fast Dash is build on top of [Plotly Dash](https://github.com/plotly/dash) and the documentation is inspired from [FastAPI's docs](https://fastapi.tiangolo.com/) project template.
-It is inpired from [gradio](https://github.com/gradio-app/gradio).
+Fast Dash is inpired from [gradio](https://github.com/gradio-app/gradio) and built using [Plotly Dash](https://github.com/plotly/dash).
+Dash's Flask-based backend enables Fast Dash apps to scale easily and gives it a lot of flexibility in terms of compatibility with many other services.
+Many documentation ideas and concepts are borrowed from [FastAPI's docs](https://fastapi.tiangolo.com/) project template.

+The project template was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and [zillionare/cookiecutter-pypackage](https://github.com/zillionare/cookiecutter-pypackage).